Comment by lifeisstillgood

 (P.S.: You shouldn’t trust the links I just posted; I could have posted fake ones!
 I recommend double‐checking against https://github.com/alecmuffett/real-world-onion-sites which links to proofs of onion site ownership under their usual domain names.)

-0xggus a day ago
+0xggus 10 months ago

 >This is a collection of anonymous user stories from people who rely on Tor to protect their privacy and anonymity.
 We encourage you to share their experiences with your network, friends and family, or as part of your work to promote the use of privacy-preserving technologies like ours and help us defend strong online protections.